aws-samples/aws-modernization-with-epsagon/content/40_Troubleshooting/1_debugging_exceptions.md

 ![Functions](/images/troubleshooting/functions.png)

-We can see we already got an error on `get-items` function, so let's click on it and further investigate it:
+We can see we already got an error on `catalog-shop-dev-get-items` function, so let's click on it and further investigate it:

 ![Function](/images/troubleshooting/function.png)